JLV4/JLV4/README.md

-- 👋 Hi, I’m @JLV4
+- 👋 Hi, I’m Justin Vaughn
-- 👀 I’m interested in
+- 👀 I’m interested in data analytics and object-oriented programming
 - 🌱 I’m currently learning javascript
 - 📫 You can reach me via email: jvaughn0413@gmail.com
+- 🤩 Fun fact : C++ is my favorite programming langauge

 <!---
 JLV4/JLV4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.